sheenhx/termin-anmeldung-berlin/README.md

 This app will find and book any [service.berlin.de](https://service.berlin.de) appointment that can be booked online.

+## Important note

+** I tried this for days and yes can get some appointments for sure.**
+But sending emails to each burgeramt seems quicker and they will give you your desired date!!

 ## Quickstart

 ### 1. Get a MailSlurp API Key